 What is smartwielen?
 How does smartwielen work?

-Smartwielen is a questionnaire-based tool that allows users to compare their own political views with those of candidates and parties running in the European elections 2019 in Luxembourg.
-Smartwielen provides users with first-hand information about the candidates and parties.
-It allows users not only to reflect on their own political positions, but also to learn more about the political programmes of political parties and candidates.
+smartwielen is a questionnaire-based tool that allows users to compare their own political views with those of candidates and parties running in the European elections 2019 in Luxembourg. smartwielen provides users with first-hand information about the candidates and parties.
+It enables users not only to reflect on their own political positions, but also to learn more about the political programmes of political parties and candidates.
 Furthermore, it calculates which candidates and parties are the closest matches to the user.
-The questionnaire consists of 33 questions that cover a broad spectrum of political issues.
-The questions are answered by the candidates / parties, as well as the users.
-The matching result is based on the 33 questions asked and shows the similarities and differences between the parties and/or candidates and the users.
+The questionnaire consists of 33 statements that cover a broad spectrum of political issues.
+The statements are answered by the candidates/parties, as well as the users.
+The matching result is based on the 33 statements and shows the similarities and differences between the candidates/parties and the users.
 It is important to note, that the goal of smartwielen is not to encourage users to vote in a certain way, but rather to invite them to seek out more information.
-To learn more about how smartwielen works, watch our short video:
+To learn more about how smartwielen works, watch our video.

 How was the questionnaire developed?

-The main criteria for the selection of questions are:
+The main criteria for the selection of statements are: